diggyshows/Diggy-Show-Digger/README.md

 DBD::SQLite
 JSON::XS

-For Debian / Ubuntu install from packages@ sudo apt-get install libdbd-sqlite3 sudo apt-get install libjson-xs-perl
+For Debian / Ubuntu install from packages
+- sudo apt-get install libdbd-sqlite3
+- sudo apt-get install libjson-xs-perl

-Failing that (for other Distros, if not in package manager) cpan install JSON::XS cpan install DBD::SQLite
+Failing that (for other Distros, if not in package manager)
+- cpan install JSON::XS
+- cpan install DBD::SQLite

 Windows: Not tested but may work!